Shippingsport Bridge: Third bridge

 The third bridge, opened on November 7, 1929, was a 1,679 ft multi-span truss bridge with a lift span across the main navigation channel.

 It cost $500,000 to build, and opened on November 7, 1929.

-Third bridge
+Fourth bridge

 Due to navigation requirements, the new bridge had to be located in the same spot as the 1929 bridge.
 The result is that the old bridge was removed before the new bridge could be built.
 This resulted in the river crossing being closed for 2 years from late 2001 to October 29, 2003.
 That was 1 year shorter than planned due to the bridge being built much faster than was expected.

 The fourth bridge cost $16,000,000 to construct.
 The new Shippingsport Bridge uses a newly developed high-performance steel.
 This allowed for thinner girders that could carry across a longer span.
 This resulted in the need for fewer piers, and gives the bridge a thin, graceful profile.
 Edward Kreamer & Sons was responsible for the replacement of the bridge.